Community Service (album)

-Community Service is a continuous mix album released by The Crystal Method.
+Community Service is a continuous mix album released by American electronic dance music duo The Crystal Method.
 It features remixes of Crystal Method songs, remixes created by The Crystal Method, and songs from other artists.
 Remixed songs from popular bands Garbage, P.O.D., and Rage Against the Machine make appearances and the final track contains voice samples from The Matrix.
-A follow up album, Community Service II, was released with a subsequent tour in 2005.
+A follow-up album, Community Service II, was released with a subsequent tour in 2005.